doctrine-extensions/DoctrineExtensions/doc/tree.md

 it locks the tree and proceeds with the modification.
 After all the modifications are done, the lock is freed.

 If, for some reason, the lock couldn't get freed, there's a lock timeout configured with a default time of 3 seconds.
-You can change this value using the **lockingTimeout** parameter under the Tree annotation (or equivalent in XML and YML).
+You can change this value using the **lockingTimeout** parameter under the Tree attribute (or equivalent in annotation and XML).
 You must pass a value in seconds to this parameter.